GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 The franc jumped almost 30 percent in the chaotic minutes after the Swiss National Bank stunned markets by lifting the 1.20-per-euro cap that had been in place since late 2011.

-The Swiss currency surged as high as 0.8052 francs per euro before paring some gains to trade 15 percent higher at 1.01850.
-The sharp moves in financial markets shattered any hopes investors had that recent volatility might ease.
+The Swiss currency surged as high as 0.8052 francs per euro before settling around 1.04280, shattering any hopes investors had that recent market volatility might ease.

-Switzerland’s main share index fell 8.7 percent in its biggest single-day sell-off by percentage in 25 years, wiping about $100 billion of market value off Swiss companies.
+Switzerland’s main share index fell 8.7 percent in its biggest single-day decline by percentage in 25 years, wiping about $100 billion of market value off Swiss companies.

-But major European stock indexes rose 2 percent or more on the prospect the European Central Bank was close to new stimulus, and shares in emerging markets also rose.
+But major European stock indexs rose 2 percent or more on the prospect the European Central Bank was close to new stimulus, and shares in emerging markets also rose.

 Some traders said Swiss officials must have expected a tide of euros from the ECB through stimulus known as quantitative easing, or QE, which is seen as positive for European stocks.